 Add a device and download the balenaOS disk image from the dashboard

 After creating the application, the next step is to add a device.
-Click the green “+ Add device” button on the top left section of the application interface.
+Click the “+ Add device” button on the top left section of the application interface.
 You will then see several options.
 Here’s some guidance on what to select:

 Select your Raspberry Pi model.

 Use the recommended build version of balenaOS.

 Select the “Development” edition of the recommended balenaOS version.
 The development edition has a variety of testing and troubleshooting tools that are often useful.
 Read more about the differences between the development and production editions here.
 If you're confident you can go ahead and deploy the production image instead.